TCzerny/ha-modbusproxy/README.md

 - ✅ Optimal performance with minimal network overhead
 - ⚠️ Ports must be unique across all services on your host

+### Security Note

+This add-on uses `uart: true` and `udev: true` to enable access to all serial devices including symlinks in `/dev/serial/by-id/`, following [Home Assistant Add-on security best practices](https://developers.home-assistant.io/docs/add-ons/configuration).

+**What `uart: true` and `udev: true` mean:**
+- ✅ Access to UART/serial devices in `/dev/*`
+- ✅ Access to udev system for dynamic device detection
+- ✅ Proper permissions following Home Assistant security guidelines

+**Is this safe?**
+- ✅ Uses recommended HA add-on permissions for serial device access
+- ✅ The add-on only accesses serial devices for Modbus communication
+- ✅ No unnecessary system access beyond serial devices
+- ✅ Open-source code - you can review all operations

 ## Support